 - Go to Iceland ASAP.
 It’s a bucket list trip that will blow you away.

 - Spend as much time as possible.
-Our Iceland itinerary in 7 days could have easily been expanded to a 10 days.
+Our 7 day Iceland itinerary could have easily been expanded to a 10 days.

 - Rent a car and go around the entire Ring Road.
 All of my favorite sights were outside of the famous Golden Circle.
 Driving in Iceland is very easy – great roads and directions.
-You can follow our Iceland Road Trip Itinerary or find plenty of other self drive itineraries online.
+If you are driving during the winter or possible bad weather, always check current Iceland road conditions.

-- If you want extra adventure, get a 4-wheel drive.
+- If you want to see the coolest places in Iceland and have the best adventure, get a 4-wheel drive.
 A regular car will allow you to see tons but one of the best parts of an Iceland road trip is seeing the most incredible, massive glaciers, waterfalls, etc… almost completely by yourself.
 No ropes to keep you from falling in.
 No tourist paths or bathrooms.
 Just you and nature.